 On this page:

-This year, EPA marks the 40th anniversary of the signing of the primary law governing the disposal of solid and hazardous waste – the Resource Conservation and Recovery Act (RCRA).
+In 2016, EPA marked the 40th anniversary of the signing of the primary law governing the disposal of solid and hazardous waste – the Resource Conservation and Recovery Act (RCRA).
 Imagine a world where toxic chemicals seep into our water and midnight dumping renders waterways lifeless, where hazardous waste is haphazardly dumped on the land and houses for families are built right over uncontrolled dump sites, where trash is commonly burned in the open sending thick black smoke through neighborhoods.
 Welcome to America before the Resource Conservation and Recovery Act.

 On October 21, 1976, President Ford signed RCRA in order to address the increasing problems the nation faced from our growing volume of municipal and industrial waste.
 Over the past 40 years, EPA and countless others have worked together to protect the health of communities by promoting resource conservation and implementing safe waste management practices.
 RCRA sets national goals for: